PoCInnovation/Workshops/software/01.React/README.md

 Finally, use [React Props](https://reactjs.org/docs/components-and-props.html#rendering-a-component) to pass values of each task from your `TaskList` to the `TaskCard` component.

-:bulb: When you create a component through an iteration, don't forget to pass a unique `key` in component props!
+💡 When you create a component through an iteration, don't forget to pass a unique `key` in component props!

 <details>
 	<summary>✔️ Result preview</summary>